apache/cordova-plugman/README.md

 ### Example Plugins

-The plugins found [https://github.com/MobileChromeApps/chrome-cordova/plugins](here) are maintained actively by a contributor to plugman, and should serve as good examples.
+- Google has a [https://github.com/MobileChromeApps/chrome-cordova/plugins](bunch of plugins) which are maintained actively by a contributor to plugman
+- Adobe maintains plugins for its Build cloud service, which are open sourced and [available on GitHub](https://github.com/phonegap-build)

 ## Development